CrossTheRoadElec/Phoenix6-Documentation/source/docs/licensing/licensing.rst

 - Is the latest **Phoenix 6** firmware flashed onto the device?

-- **FRC Only**: If using season pass, is the roboRIO configured with the `correct team number <https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-3/roborio2-imaging.html#setting-the-roborio-team-number>`__?
+- **FRC Only**: If using Season Pass, is the roboRIO configured with the `correct team number <https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-3/roborio2-imaging.html#setting-the-roborio-team-number>`__?